stephenostermiller/stack-exchange-comment-templates/README.md

 ## Installation

 1. Install a user script extension (such as [Tampermonkey](https://www.tampermonkey.net/)) for your browser.
 [Greasy Fork](https://greasyfork.org/en) maintains a list of user script extensions that are available for various browsers.
 2. Install context-menu.js within your user script manager.
-It is easiest to press the "Install" button on the [Greasy Fork page for this extension](https://greasyfork.org/en/scripts/433721-stack-exchange-comment-template-context-menu).
+It's easiest to press the "Install" button on the [Greasy Fork page for this extension](https://greasyfork.org/en/scripts/433721-stack-exchange-comment-template-context-menu).

 ## Getting started